-Whether you are relocated, taking an extended stay somewhere, or have a service Great Dane, then you will need to understand the ins and outs of flying with a dog.
+Whether you are relocating, taking an extended stay somewhere, or have a service Great Dane, then you will need to understand the ins and outs of flying with a dog.

 Not only that but since Great Danes are one of the largest (if not the largest) dog breeds you can find, just the size of your companion makes flying with them a bit more complicated!